 • Funding Sources - The Council utilises and bids for government funding to support asset-related projects.
-Funding includes but is not restricted to: Town Deal, Levelling Up, UK Shared Prosperity Fund, Public Sector Decarbonisation Scheme, APPENDIX VII: PROPERTY INVESTMENT STRATEGY
+Funding includes but is not restricted to: Town Deal, Levelling Up, UK Shared Prosperity Fund, Public Sector Decarbonisation Scheme,

+APPENDIX VII: PROPERTY INVESTMENT STRATEGY

 There are limited opportunities for the Council to generate additional income from its current property assets.
-Therefore, if the Council wishes to generate significant amounts of further income it will need to acquire assets for that purpose.
+Therefore, if the Council wishes to generate significant amounts of further income from its property portfolio it will need to acquire assets for that purpose.